mayormaier/keycloak-microservice-docs/posts/4-considerations-keycloak-roles.md

 What are roles exactly?
 Keycloak defines roles as the following:

-> *"A type or category of user.
+> *"Roles are type or category of user.
 Applications often assign access and permissions to specific roles rather than individual users as dealing with users can be too fine grained and hard to manage.*

 > *"A user role mapping defines a mapping between a role and a user.
 A user can be associated with zero or more roles.
 This role mapping information can be encapsulated into tokens and assertions so that applications can decide access permissions on various resources they manage."*